Swahili grammar

-Swahili is a Bantu language which is native to or mainly spoken in East African region.
+Swahili is a Bantu language which is native to or mainly spoken in the East African region.
 It has a grammatical structure that is typical for Bantu languages, bearing all the hallmarks of this language family.
 These include agglutinativity, a rich array of noun classes, extensive inflection for person (both subject and object), tense, aspect and mood, and generally a subject–verb–object word order.

 Typology

 Swahili may be described in several ways depending on the aspect being considered.